-2.1.
-First marker marks all papers following the guidelines set out in the; BUV first marking guide'.

-- 2.2.
-When informing the Examinations Office (EO) that first marking is complete, a provisional list of Rework students must be provided in a table format by the first marker showing the student ID and the grade obtained at first marking. - 2.2.1.
-If this is not included, the EO will request this.
-This must be provided within 24 hours of notification of the completion of first marking. - 2.3.
-Second marker performs second marking with a priority given to any failed grades and any grades marked between 40-45 (borderline cases which might be adjusted). - 2.4.
-After second marker confirms the failed grades, a notification is sent to the EO by the first marker with a finalized list of any failing student papers. - 2.5.
-A list of any additional failing papers which emerge during the second marking must be passed to the EO by the first marker, and meetings are arranged in line with 3.1. - 2.5.1.
-The EO must check with first markers that no additional rework students have been added to the list.
+- 2.1.
+First marker marks all papers following the guidelines set out in the Assessment and Related Academic Policies guidelines. - 2.2.
+Second marker performs the second marking with a priority given to any failed grades and any grades marked between 40-45 (borderline cases which might be adjusted). - 2.3.
+After second marker confirms the failed grades, a notification is sent to the exams office by the first marker with a provisional list of any failing student papers. - 2.4.
+Any additional failing papers which emerge during the second marking process (or due to late submissions) are passed immediately to the Examinations Office (EO) by the first marker, and meetings are arranged in line with 3.1.